Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 What historical event is reflected in the story?
 (Caucasian War)

 Caucasian War 1817 - 1864 (47 years old)- this is the war of the Russian Empire with the mountain peoples of the North Caucasus (Chechens, Dagestanis, Ossetians, Tatars).
-What kind of people are we talking about in the story? (about the Tatars).
+What people are we talking about in the story? (about the Tatars).

 The Caucasian War is the longest war.